CG Principle

 |

-The Company is aware of the importance of corporate governance and has formulated relevant policies and guidelines in the Company’s corporate governance policy and the Code of Conduct and encouraged all related persons to real practice so that it is ensure building confidence to all stakeholders.
+The Company is aware of the importance of corporate governance and has formulated relevant policies and guidelines in the Company’s corporate governance policy and the code of business conduct and encouraged all related persons to real practice so that it ensures building confidence to all stakeholders.
 The Company shall monitor to ensure compliance with corporate governance in the following issues:

 Control of Inside Information